vmware/terraform-provider-vcfa/.github/ISSUE_TEMPLATE/Bug_Report.md

 new files in the working directory: `tf.log` and `go-vcloud-director.log`.
-The `tf.log` is a general Terraform debug log (more information about it is in https://www.terraform.io/docs/internals/debugging.html) while the `go-vcloud-director.log` is a specific log file for `terraform-provider-vcd` containing debug information about performed API calls.
+The `tf.log` is a general Terraform debug log (more information about it is in https://www.terraform.io/docs/internals/debugging.html) while the `go-vcloud-director.log` is a specific log file for `terraform-provider-vcfa` containing debug information about performed API calls.
 Please attach both of them to your [Gist](https://gist.github.com).

 ### Panic Output